zacps/al-stopping-conditions/README.md

 ## License

-All datasets are the property of their respective owners.
+All datasets are the property of their respective owners and are not redistributed with this repository.

-Unless otherwise specified all code, including notebooks, are licensed under GPL.
-The text of this license can be found in [LICENSE]().
+Unless otherwise specified all code, including notebooks, are licensed under GPL v2.
+The text of this license can be found in [LICENSE](LICENSE).